-Because Canada's colonized northern regions, including Nunavut, are internationally recognized as part of Canada's sovereign territory, they are "internal colonies."10 Officially, Canada has always avoided calling its remote regions "colonies."
+regions "colonies."
 From the 1950s to 1970s, officials, even when writing confidentially, took it for granted that Canada had sovereign rights over Arctic lands and peoples, and intended to treat them as fairly as they treated any other citizens.
 Yet because of the real inequality of power and the absence of concern for Aboriginal rights during most of the period studied here, this report uses the word "colonialism" with the meaning outlined in these paragraphs.

-Today, a study of the official mind might seem outdated: colonial and postcolonial histories are preoccupied not so much with the way outside forces planned and directed change and control as with actual cross-cultural relations inside a "contact zone", a social space where "disparate cultures meet, clash, and grapple with each other, often in highly asymmetrical relations of domination and subordination".11 The Qikiqtani Truth Commission (QTC) has been inspired in part by a need to get away from a history that is written from the outside.
-In Canada, some studies of what happened inside the contact zone have been produced by anthropologists,12 many of whom excel at explaining the results of colonialism, but do not necessarily explain how colonialism in a particular place took the form that it did.
-For that, a study of the tone and spirit of the collective mind of politicians and officials remains an essential tool for understanding the flows of capital, legislation and contact agents onto the frontier where they might begin to carry out the changes desired by the decision-makers at the centre of the colonizing venture.
+Today, a study of the official mind might seem outdated: colonial and postcolonial histories are preoccupied not so much with the way outside forces planned and directed change and control as with actual cross-cultural relations inside a "contact zone," a social space where "disparate cultures meet, clash, and grapple with each other, often in highly asymmetrical relations of domination and subordination."
+The Qikiqtani Truth Commission (QTC) has been inspired in part by a need to get away from a history that is written from the outside.
+In Canada, some studies of what happened inside the contact zone have been produced by anthropologists, many of whom excel at explaining the results of colonialism, but do not necessarily explain how colonialism in a particular place took the form that it did.
+For that, a study of the tone and spirit of the collective mind of politicians and officials remains an essential tool for understanding the flows of capital, legislation,